HAMNET-Access-Protocol/hnap.de/_i18n/en/_posts/2020-06-19-CQ-DL-article.md

 ---

 The first part of a german article about "Hamnet auf 70 cm mit dem PlutoSDR" has been published in the magazine [CQ DL](https://www.darc.de/nachrichten/amateurfunkmagazin-cq-dl/) 7-2020.
-We will provide this both parts here as soon as the second part has been published in CQ DL 8-2020.
+We will provide both parts here as soon as the second part has been published in CQ DL 8-2020.